atbauer/ADSI-Tools/README.md

 # ADSI-Tools
- Collection of PowerShell functions for accessing Active Directory usind ADSI
+ Collection of PowerShell functions for accessing Active Directory using ADSI.